 Be sure to see the recipe card below for full ingredients & instructions!

-- Combine the peanut butter, yogurt, and bacon bits.
+- Combine the peanut butter, yogurt, and bacon bits (optional ingredient).

-Dog-friendly ice cream is softer and easier to scoop than other frozen treats.
+Besides the ingredients, this dog ice cream recipe is softer and easier to scoop than other frozen treats.
 That makes it a great choice for dogs that tend to scarf treats whole or for senior dogs with limited teeth.
-These ice cream recipes also work well as meal toppers that mix in easily with regular dog food.
+Overall, it’s just easier to eat and digest!

 Add in some Peanut Butter Dog Treats and make an ice cream sandwich!
 Scout is a fan, without a doubt!

-To make an ice cream sandwich, place a scoop of the ice cream between two circular dog treats, scrape the excess off the sides, and freeze again (to make them less messy).
+To make an ice cream sandwich for dogs, place a scoop of this dog-friendly ice cream between two dog treats, scrape the excess off the sides, and freeze again to help them set.

 If you make this recipe be sure to upload a photo in the comment section below or leave a rating.
 Enjoy!